hth313/boost41/doc/misc.rst

 ------

-This is the ubiquitous ``DECODE`` function used to decode the number in ``X`` and put its hexadecimal value in the alpha register.
+This is the ubiquitous ``DECODE`` function used to decode the number in ``X`` and put its hexadecimal value in the Alpha register.
 This was often used in the days of synthetic programming to make sense of the non-normalized numbers that often resulted.

-When used from a running program mode the hexadecimal string is appended to the alpha register.
+When used from a running program mode the hexadecimal string is appended to the Alpha register.
 When used from the keyboard the alpha register is cleared first.

 .. note::